yuvrraajj/phd-grades-management/README.md

 - **utils:** Contains utility functions for email notifications.
 - **config:** Holds configuration settings for the database and other services.
 - **app.js:** The main application file that initializes the Express app, middleware, and routes.

+# PhD Grade Management System - Frontend

+## Overview

+This React application aims to provide a platform for managing student grades and academic information within a university setting.
+The system caters to different user roles, each with specific functionalities and access levels.

+## Technology Stack

+*   React: For building the user interface and managing component states.
+*   React Router: For handling navigation between different pages/components.
+*   HTML/CSS: For structuring and styling the application.
+*   JavaScript: For adding interactivity and dynamic behavior.

+## Code Structure

+*   **App.js:** The main component that defines the overall structure of the application and sets up routes using React Router.
+*   **Home.jsx:** The home page component with login options for different user roles.
+*   **Student.jsx:** The student home page component with options to access grades, courses, projects, and thesis information (some under development).
+*   **Admin.js:** The admin home page component providing access to user management, role-based access control, system management, and settings (some under development).
+*   **Faculty.js:** The faculty home page component with options for grade management, student management, and academic progress tracking (some under development).
+*   **GradeManagement.js:** A component for faculty to enter and manage student grades for various components like TP/PLS, seminars, and thesis.
+*   **StudentGrades.js:** A component that displays the student's grades for different courses.
+*   **UserManagement.js:** A component that allows admins to view and manage users (currently only displays user information).
+*   **UnderConstruction.js:** A placeholder component for features that are still under development.

+## Application Flow

+1.  **Home Page (Home.jsx):** The user selects their role (Admin, Faculty, Student, or HoD).
+2.  **Role-Based Redirection:** Based on the selected role, the user is redirected to the corresponding home page.
+3.  **Home Pages (Student.jsx, Admin.js, Faculty.js):** Each role has a dedicated home page with options relevant to their responsibilities.
+4.  **Grade Management (GradeManagement.js):** Faculty can enter and manage student grades.
+5.  **Student Grades (StudentGrades.js):** Students can view their grades for different courses.

+## Future Implementations

+*   **Backend Integration:** Develop the backend infrastructure using Node.js, Express.js, and a suitable database to store and manage data.
+*   **User Authentication and Authorization:** Implement a secure system for user login, registration, and role-based access control.
+*   **Complete Under Construction Features:** Finalize the development of features such as course materials access, project management, thesis management, role-based access control, system management, and settings configuration.
+*   **Enhanced User Management:** Allow admins to create, edit, and delete user accounts.
+*   **Downloadable Marksheets:** Enable students to download their grades as PDF or other formats.
+*   **Academic Progress Tracking:** Provide faculty and students with tools to monitor academic progress.
+*   **Communication Tools:** Implement features for communication between students, faculty, and admins.
+*   **Reporting and Analytics:** Generate reports and insights on student performance and other academic data.

+## Developer Notes

+*   The current implementation focuses on the front-end and back-end structure and basic functionalities.
+*   Consider using a state management library (e.g., Redux) for complex data flow and component interactions.
+*   Implement robust error handling and validation mechanisms.
+*   Prioritize security considerations throughout the development process.

+## Conclusion

+This project provides a foundation for a comprehensive university grade and academic management system.
+By implementing the planned features and following best practices, the application can become a valuable tool for enhancing the academic experience for students, faculty, and administrators.